Last updated January 13th, 2019.

 For example, soft titles transfer at the district level instead of the national level.
 Processes and timeframes vary based on where you buy property because of this.

-Some “neighborhood chiefs” are infamous in their bureaucracy, asking for bribes unless you wait two months for the title transfer.
+Several “neighborhood chiefs” are infamous in their bureaucracy, asking for bribes unless you wait two months for the title transfer.

 Is Buying Cambodia Property a Good Investment?

 It’s not the usual investment recommendation.
 But that’s precisely the reason why Cambodia property has so much potential.
-You can make money by investing in frontier markets that aren’t yet overrun by foreign capital.
+You can make money by investing in frontier markets which aren’t yet overrun by foreign capital.

 More importantly, a nation once scarred by the atrocities of the Khmer Rogue not only moves, but leaps forward.
-Cambodia’s best days are certainly ahead of it.
+Cambodia’s best days are ahead of it.

 Skip the Next Western Recession